 That’s because there is no longer any back and forth between the body’s sympathetic and parasympathetic responses, which are controlled by the hypothalamus.

 Other ways to test for hypothalamus damage include:

 - Blood or saliva tests for cortisol, estrogen, and other hormone levels

 Once you have been diagnosed with hypothalamus damage, your doctor will most likely start you on hormone therapy to replace your deficiencies.

 Hypothalamus Damage Recovery

 For most types of brain injury, the symptoms are caused by damage to the axons or to the brain cells themselves.

 To treat these symptoms, patients must activate their brain’s neuroplasticity.
 This helps the brain rewire nerve cells and regain function.

 With hypothalamus damage, however, this approach does not work, because the symptoms are caused by hormonal imbalances.
-Instead, you must replace the lost hormones.
+Instead, treatment for hypothalamus damage involves replacing the lost hormones.